Gender studies: Post-modern influence

-Development of theory
+Development

 History

 The history of gender studies looks at the different perspectives of gender.
 This discipline examines the ways in which historical, cultural, and social events shape the role of gender in different societies.
 The field of gender studies, while focusing on the differences between men and women, also looks at sexual differences and less binary definitions of gender categorization.

 Academic Institutions

 Early

 Institut für Sexualwissenschaft (Institute for Sexual Science) was a German Institution that preexisted Nazi rule in Germany.
-The research based institute was in operation from 1919–1933.
-The Institute was lost to two waves of attacks that led to the loss of approximately 12,000-20,000 journals, books and articles, with others suggesting larger numbers, not including other media materials.
+The research based institute was in operation from 1919 to 1933.
+The institute was lost to two waves of attacks that led to the loss of approximately 12,000-20,000 journals, books and articles, with others suggesting larger numbers, not including other media materials.

 Post-structural - Modern

 After the universal suffrage revolution of the twentieth century, the women's liberation movement of the 1960s and 1970s promoted a revision from the feminists to "actively interrogate" the usual and accepted versions of history as it was known at the time.
 It was the goal of many feminist scholars to question original assumptions regarding women's and men's attributes, to actually measure them, and to report observed differences between women and men.
 Initially, these programs were essentially feminist, designed to recognize contributions made by women as well as by men.
 Soon, men began to look at masculinity the same way that women were looking at femininity, and developed an area of study called "men's studies".
+San Diego State College (now San Diego State University) founded the first Women's Studies program in 1970.
 It was not until the late 1980s and 1990s that scholars recognized a need for study in the field of sexuality.
 This was due to the increasing interest in lesbian and gay rights, and scholars found that most individuals will associate sexuality and gender together, rather than as separate entities.